Wallet lifecycle

 Steps

-1. MPC WebSocket Operation - After this completes the custodian backup shares are saved to the customer backend via the configured webhook.
-This updates the backup share status to STORED_CUSTODIAN_BACKUP_SHARE.
+1. Create Backup Shares - After this completes the custodian backup share is saved in Portal's backend (if you are using Self-Managed Backups, the custodian backup share is then saved in your backend via the configured webhook).
+This updates the backup share pair's status to STORED_CUSTODIAN_BACKUP_SHARE.

-2. Client Backup Share is Encrypted - The client backup share is encrypted on the client side, the encryption key is uploaded to the user's cloud storage, and the cipher text is returned from the function.
-The function returns.
+2. Encrypt Client Backup Share - The client backup share is encrypted on the client-side and the encryption key is uploaded to the client's cloud storage.

-3. Client Backup Share Cipher Text Stored to Customer Backend - After the function returns, you are required to call portal.api.storedClientBackupShare() to notify our backend that the client backup share was successfully stored.
+3. Store Client Backup Share - By default, Portal will store the encrypted client backup share for you.
+(If you are using Self-Managed Backups, you are required to store the encrypted client backup share and, if successful, call portal.api.storedClientBackupShare() to notify our backend that the client backup share was successfully stored.)
 This updates the backup shares status to STORED_CLIENT_BACKUP_SHARE.

 If backup fails you are expected to handle the error (see the Error Reference) and re-run backup after handling it.
 Recover cannot be run until Backup succeeds.